Columbia, Missouri: History

 After Reconstruction, race relations in Columbia followed the Southern pattern of increasing violence of whites against blacks in efforts to suppress voting and free movement: George Burke, a black man who worked at the university, was lynched in 1889.
 In the spring of 1923, James T. Scott, an African-American janitor at the University of Missouri, was arrested on allegations of raping a university professor's daughter.
-He was taken from the county jail and lynched on April 29 before a white mob of several hundred, hanged from the Old Stewart Road Bridge.
+He was taken from the county jail and lynched on April 29 before a white mob of roughly two thousand people, hanged from the Old Stewart Road Bridge.

 In the 21st century, a number of efforts have been undertaken to recognize Scott's death.
 In 2010 his death certificate was changed to reflect that he was never tried or convicted of charges, and that he had been lynched.
-In 2011 a headstone was put at his grave at Columbia Cemetery; it includes his wife's and parents' names and dates, to provide a fuller account of his life.
+In 2011 a headstone was put at his grave at Columbia Cemetery; it includes his wife's and parents' names and dates, to provide a more full account of his life.
 In 2016, a marker was erected at the lynching site to memorialize Scott.
+5 years later, in 2021, the marker was removed in an act of vandalism.

 In 1901, Rufus Logan established The Columbia Professional newspaper to serve Columbia's large African American population.

 In 1963, University of Missouri System and the Columbia College system established their headquarters in Columbia.
 The insurance industry also became important to the local economy as several companies established headquarters in Columbia, including Shelter Insurance, Missouri Employers Mutual, and Columbia Insurance Group.
 State Farm Insurance has a regional office in Columbia.
 In addition, the now-defunct Silvey Insurance was a large local employer.

 Columbia became a transportation crossroads when U.S. Route 63 and U.S. Route 40 (which was improved as present-day Interstate 70) were routed through the city.
 Soon after, the city opened the Columbia Regional Airport.
 By 2000, the city's population was nearly 85,000.

 In 2017, Columbia was in the path of totality for the Solar eclipse of August 21, 2017.
 The city was expecting upwards of 400,000 tourists coming to view the eclipse.

+On April 21st, 2025, an EF1 tornado formed in Columbia, it caused minor damage to downtown Columbia, residential areas, and destroyed the recycling sorting facility, which could take two to three years to rebuild.
+Shortly after, the city announced that recycling would go to the landfill until a solution get worked out.